jonathan-r-jones/Composable-Batch-Files/README.md

 ![](19_gotos.PNG)

-I don't know about you, but trying to figure out the control flow of this file gives me a headache.
+I don't know about you, but trying to figure out this control flow gives me a headache.
 This small file has 19 goto statements!
-And it's not even that bad compared many I've seen.
+And it's not even that bad compared to many I've seen.